 The scale is receiving excellent reviews on Amazon, and is averaging an impressive 4.5 stars out of a maximum of 5.
 This is a great product, especially when you consider the price.

 The first thing that strikes you when you see this scale is its size.
 It’s sleek, compact and does not take up a lot of space.
-And we’re not kidding, it really is smaller than most other smart scales on the market.

 Also, we have to commend Yunmai.
 Rather than just providing you with raw data and letting you make sense of it, the company tries to show you what exactly you need to do to improve your health.
 After all, a thin person is not in every case healthier than an overweight person.